 What does it mean for business?
 Simply put, a gold mine.
 Mobile applications are a perfect medium that helps to get closer to consumers, spark engagement, and forge long-lasting and loyal relationships.
 What’s more, this type of interaction is not perceived as pushy or imposing because people do seek to connect with brands for more personalized offerings and experiences.
-For instance, that they prefer shopping with brands that provide personal recommendations based on their interests.
+For instance, 91% of buyers claim that they prefer shopping with brands that provide personal recommendations based on their interests.
 That is why a mobile app is a perfect tool for providing your customers with a smooth and uninterrupted experience, while at the same time collecting their digital touchpoints for enhancing a product/service and elevating marketing efforts.

 Let’s take a closer look at those pain points and solutions to resolve them.

 Challenge #1: No Unified Mobile Development Strategy

 It’s hard to blame companies chasing after the brilliant success of mobile development technologies, with such mind-blowing numbers: consumers downloaded 204 billion apps in 2019, spending $120 billion on apps and subscriptions, and sacrificing 3.7 hours daily on using them.
 The urge to get an app out there as soon as possible often leaves businesses with a clear goal of reaching and engaging more potential customers but with no clear mobile development strategy of how to do this.